Updated on December 21st, 2021 by Nikolaos Sismanis

 Synopsys develops electronic design automation software products used to compose and test integrated circuits.
 Both the company’s top & bottom lines have expanded rapidly over the past few years, as Synopsys benefited greatly from the growing global demand for chips.

-The position was held nearly flat during Alkeon’s latest quarter.
-It is the fund’s eighth-largest position.
+The position was boosted by 23% during Alkeon’s latest quarter.
+It is the fund’s fourth-largest position.

 Cadence Design Systems provides software, hardware, services, and reusable integrated circuit design blocks worldwide.
 The company benefits from some generational growth drivers, such as 5G, artificial intelligence, and hyper-scale computing.
 Cadence Design Systems enjoys strong growth in the demand for its relevant software and hardware solutions as well as its Intelligent System Design.

-The company continued its consistent growth trajectory last quarter, delivering revenue growth of 14.1% to $728.2 million.
-Alkeon has been accumulating shares since 2014, but it trimmed its position by 8% during the previous quarter.
-The stock is currently Alkeon’s 9th largest holding.
+The company continued its consistent growth trajectory last quarter, delivering revenue growth of 12.6% to $750.8 million.
+Alkeon has been accumulating shares since 2014, but it held its position steady during the previous quarter.
+The stock is currently Alkeon’s seventh-largest holding.

 Despite Alkeon’s low profile and preference to not attract media attention, the company is a silent achiever.
 Displaying market-beating returns by unlocking the alpha potential on multiple stocks, management has delivered for clients with excellent investment returns.